withastro/starlight/docs/src/content/docs/guides/route-data.md

 For example, route data includes a `pagination` object with links to the previous and next pages in the sidebar.
 If a page disables one of these, for example by setting `prev: false` in frontmatter, this will be reflected in the `pagination` object.

+See the [“Route Data Reference”](/reference/route-data/) for a full list of the available properties.

 ## How is route data used?

 All of Starlight’s components have access to route data and use it to decide what to render for each page.